sin/pypsa-pl/README.md

 - Instrat - based on Instrat's own unit-by-unit coal phase-out schedule, with detailed year-by-year RES forecasts.
 The scenario is described in detail in the `What’s next after coal?
 RES potential in Poland` paper.
 - PEP2040 - based on the official `Polish Energy Policy until 2040`.
 Since that only provides aggregated capacity and generation by fuel values, a unit-by-unit decommissioning schedule for coal plants was generated.
 The expansion plans for other technologies were proposed as well based on the currently available knowledge (e.g. the placement of gas plants, nuclear units etc.).
 In this scenario the imports are disabled, following the reasoning described in `PEP2040`.

 Please note that `PyPSA-PL` is not configured as a capacity expansion model (CEM), but rather a merit-order style dispatch model.
 The installed capacity for different technologies is provided manually as part of the scenario design.
 This decision was made to ensure that the `Instrat` scenario is technically, politically, socially, economically viable in each given year, while also following a dispatching procedure similar to the one performed by the TSO.
 Running the model as a CEM means the capacity additions are set by the optimizer and do not always correspond to reality.
-It is possible to set the `capex` values for each technology and convert `PyPSA-PL` to a CEM, but that may require some programming work by the user.
+It is possible to set the `CAPEX` values for each technology and convert `PyPSA-PL` to a CEM, but that may require some programming work by the user.

 `PyPSA-PL` contains a full representation of the Polish `400 kV` transmission network and a simplified representation of `220 kV` lines, with a total of 75 nodes.
 You can also run the model using the full `220 kV` network by using the `lines_380and220` tab in the `lines.xlsx` file and `buses_380and220` in the `buses.xlsx` file, but that will increase the node count to 200 and require at least 64 GB of RAM on your computer.

 Each node of the network has some load attached to it, as well as distributed generators (e.g. wind farms, PV) and possibly utility-scale generation units (coal, gas plants etc.).
-The load and RES spatial resolution is set on a voivodeship level and then disaggraged proportionally onto the nodes in the given voivodeship.
+The load and RES spatial resolution is set on a voivodeship level and then disaggregated proportionally onto the nodes in the given voivodeship.

 Only the Polish transmission network is modelled, with existing cross-border links provided but no representation of the European transmission network.
 The link capacities are set to real values, which limits the peak imports.
 The actual imports are determined by the prices in other countries and these will translate to aggregated net import volumes in a given year.
 The import prices were calibrated using 2020 values and then adapted to keep them above the SRMC of Polish gas units in the future (it is most likely that if RES generation is low in Poland, it will be low in some neighbouring countries as well and the national gas units will set the merit order price).